ranjithrd/lithium/README.md

 # Lithium CLI

 Lithium is the best way to create a CLI in JavaScript.
 You can do it in literally minutes.
 Don't spend another second dealing with `process.argv` again.
-Lithium speeds that process up exponentially with an API that feels like using Express.
+Lithium speeds that process up exponentially with an API that actually feels good.

+For documentation, please check out the package site: [lithium.js.org](https://lithium.js.org)

 ## Installation